xqfz/filesnapsync/README.md

 # filesnapsync
-keep local file snapshot in sqlite db and used for file synchorize between pcs
+keep local file snapshot in sqlite db and use it for file synchorize between pcs